 - Philly Cheesesteak Stuffed Peppers – Low-carb Philly cheesesteak peppers

 - Low-Carb Lasagna Stuffed Peppers – Lasagna without the noodles

 - Russian Stuffed Bell Peppers – Classic Russian stuffed peppers

 - Stuffed Bell Peppers – Ukrainian-style stuffed peppers

 Share Some Love ❤️

-- Stuff each half pepper with the mixture.
-Combine the rest of the sauce with 2 cups of water and pour it on the bottom of your pan.
-Place peppers into the sauce, and top each one of them with cheese.
+- Stuff each pepper with the filling.
+Combine the rest of the sauce with two cups of water and pour it on the bottom of the baking dish.
+Place peppers into the baking dish and top each one with cheese.
 Bake at 375°F for 40 minutes.